 The God of grace is loving and accepting.
 “While we were yet sinners, Christ died for us.”
 God is loving, but still remains true to His holy character.

-If God has a problem with LGBT people then how can we fellowship with them?
+If God has a problem with LGBTQ people then how can we fellowship with them?
 Isn’t being transgender a sin?
-I listen to my brothers and sisters in Christ telling me that any LGBT person cannot be a Christian as long as they live as they do.
-If a long time Christian comes out as LGBT then perhaps they were never saved in the first place.
+I listen to my brothers and sisters in Christ telling me that any LGBTQ person cannot be a Christian as long as they live as they do.
+If a long time Christian comes out as LGBTQ then perhaps they were never saved in the first place.

 “Now we know that whatever the Law says, it speaks to those who are under the Law, so that every mouth may be closed and all the world may become accountable to God; because by the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin.
 But now apart from the Law the righteousness of God has been manifested, being witnessed by the Law and the Prophets, even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction; for all have sinned and fall short of the glory of God, being justified as a gift by His grace through the redemption which is in Christ Jesus…

 You can argue the fine points of the issue and try and justify through a re-working of the scriptures, but an honest look at all these lifestyles shows them to be short of godliness.
 But then we come back to the real question; what is a Godly lifestyle?